Layer-Wise Data-Free CNN Compression: Related Work

 \section{Related Work}

-\textbf{Pruning and Quantization:} Quantization involves reducing the numerical precision of weights and/or activations from a typical 32-bit floating point representation to a lower-bit integral representation \cite{tf_whitepaper,HMQ,DTQ,DSQ,FQN}.
-Methods typically quantize between 8 bits \cite{integer,bhandare,google_quantization,tf_whitepaper,yang} and 1 bit \cite{xnornet,bnn,Gugli,tbnn}.
-The most commonly used quantization scheme is affine quantization \cite{google_quantization}.
-Other formulations can include a scale and a zero-point for each channel \cite{tf_whitepaper}.
+\textbf{Pruning and Quantization:} Quantization involves reducing the numerical precision of weights and/or activations from 32-bit floating point to a lower-bit integral representation \cite{tf_whitepaper,HMQ,DTQ,DSQ,FQN,integer,bhandare,google_quantization,tf_whitepaper,yang,xnornet,bnn,Gugli,tbnn} to reduce size and improve execution time.
+The most commonly used quantization scheme is affine quantization \cite{google_quantization,tf_whitepaper}.
+Pruning involves the deletion of weights from a neural network to improve efficiency.
+Many formulations exist \cite{RIGL,SNIP,OBS,DM,OBD,FilterSketch}.
+See \cite{STR} for a comprehensive overview.

-Soft Threshold Reparameterization (STR) \cite{STR} achieves state-of-the-art results with a simple training technique that increases sparsity as training progresses.
-Several other works present magnitude-based pruning methods \cite{GMP,DNW,GMP,DNS,DRW,ES}.
-Alternatives to magnitude-based pruning involve using gradient information \cite{RIGL,SNIP,OBS,DM,OBD}, covariance information \cite{FilterSketch}, or regularization \cite{Louizos}.
-Refer to \cite{STR} for a comprehensive overview.

 \textbf{Data-Light and Data-Free Compression:} A few recent works have explored methods for quantizing a model using little data (``data-light'' methods) or no data (``data-free'' methods).
 In the data-light method AdaRound \cite{AdaRound}, the authors devise a method for optimizing the rounding choices made when quantizing a weight matrix.
-In the data-free method Data-Free Quantization Through Weight Equalization and Bias Correction (DFQ) \cite{DFQ}, the authors manipulate network weights and biases to reduce the post-training quantization error.
-Other equalization methods tackle data-free quantization, such as Weight Factorization \cite{WeightFactorization}.
+In the data-free method Data-Free Quantization \cite{DFQ}, the authors manipulate network weights and biases to reduce the post-training quantization error.
+Other equalization formulations have been explored \cite{WeightFactorization}.

 A few works have explored data-light and data-free pruning.
-In the data-light method Principle Filter Analysis \cite{PFA}, activation correlations are used to prune filters.
-An iterative data-free pruning method is presented in Data-Free Parameter Pruning \cite{DFPP}, though they only prune fully-connected layers.
-Optimal Brain Damage \cite{OBD} and Optimal Brain Surgeon \cite{OBS} presents results for data-light and data-free pruning for overparameterized networks such as AlexNet \cite{alexnet}.
+In the data-light method PFA \cite{PFA}, activation correlations are used to prune filters.
+An iterative data-free pruning method is presented in \cite{DFPP}, though they only prune fully-connected layers.
+Overparameterized networks are explored in \cite{OBD} and \cite{OBS}.
 Layer-wise approaches are explored in \cite{LOBS,wootz}.

 \textbf{Generative Methods for Data-Free Compression:} Given a trained model, it's possible to create synthetic images that match characteristics of the training set's statistics.
-These images can be used to retrain a more efficient model using only another pretrained model.
-These methods are computationally expensive.
+These images can be used to retrain a more efficient model.